anikinil/Interference-3D/README.md

 A simple 3D simulation of waves propagating and interfering on a flat surface.
 (Three.js + UI)

 ## Installation
-To install this software you only need to download the repo and to run the **index.html** file on your browser.
+To install this software you only need to download the repo and to run the **index.html** file on your browser. <br>
 To launch the simulation on your browser without downloading any files just follow this link: https://anikinil.github.io/Interference3D/

 ## Usage